Dissimilar Metal Welding with Fiber Lasers

 What are residual stresses in a dissimilar metal weld?

 Residual stress in both dissimilar or similar metal welds is caused by the thermal contraction of the weld metal and the heated metal that is opposite, meaning that the residual stress distribution is extremely similar between the two different types of metal welding processes.

 Residual stress levels can be both good and bad, as it can either positively or negatively affect fatigue strength, fatigue life, crack propagation, and resistance to environmental factors such as corrosion.
 Whether it is good or bad depends on the levels of residual stress, and it is recommended to measure what the resulting stress levels will be in your dissimilar metal weld, either by physically testing it or calculating it on a computational welding system.

 Some new welds undergo post-weld heat treatment to ensure that the strength of the two newly joined metals is maintained.
 However, this can cause a new set of residual stresses to be formed as you will be heating up the two metals again with potentially different thermal expansion levels.

 These residual stresses will be:

 - Those parallel to the welding direction will be of a higher tensile nature in the metal that has the higher level of expansion, while it will be compressive within the metal that has a lower level.
 There will be a discontinuity in the stress levels at the joining

-- There will be stress at the joining, particularly at the intersection with the surface, which could contribute to cracking
+- There will be stress in joining dissimilar metals, particularly at the intersection with the surface, which could contribute to cracking

 - There may be some localised transverse residual stress located at the surface near the interface